ionoid/docs.ionoid.io/docs/iot-apps-basic-examples.md

-#  IoT Apps Basic Examples
+# Make Linux IoT and Edge App

 Ionoid.io IoT Platform supports simple IoT Apps that can run on any Linux and integrated with Ionoid.io.